Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 🎨 Both enjoy the flexibility of many tools, methodologies, and skills.

-🔋 Both must accumulate mainstream and alternate practices and reveal patterns.
+🔋 Both must accumulate mainstream and alternative practices and reveal patterns.

 💥 Both imperfect abstraction and planning can produce a mess, which will loudly crash.